Loading

 Kia Ora,

-In May, 2023, I moved home to New Zealand, after living in Vancouver, Canada for 23 years, and I am offering counselling and equine assisted sessions in the Hawkes Bay area.
-On Dec 1, 2024, I became an approved ACC Sensitive Claims Service Provider (The Sensitive Claims Service provides support, assessment, and treatment services for Kiritaki (clients) who have experienced sexual abuse or assault covered by the Accident Compensation Act 2001 and have a mental injury caused by that act of sexual abuse or assault).
-I am available for new client referrals in two locations, in Hastings township or on the farm in a tranquil nature setting (25 minutes south).
+In May 2023, I returned home to New Zealand after living in Vancouver, Canada for 23 years.
+I now offer counselling and equine-assisted sessions in the Hawke’s Bay region.
+On 1 December 2024, I became an approved ACC Sensitive Claims Service Provider.
+This service provides support, assessment, and treatment for kiritaki (clients) who have experienced sexual abuse or assault covered under the Accident Compensation Act 2001 and have a mental injury resulting from that abuse or assault.

-My purpose is guiding others into healthier and happier ways of ‘being’ in this world.
-This includes increasing resiliency by expanding one’s window of tolerance to weather the ebbs and flows through self-regulation, connection and relationship.
-My equine partners do this naturally, so working from a trauma-informed perspective, I prioritize establishing safety and trust, by providing a non-judgemental, nurturing environment.
+My purpose as a counsellor is to guide others toward healthier, happier ways of being in the world.
+This includes building resilience by expanding one’s window of tolerance, enabling people to navigate life’s ebbs and flows through self-regulation, connection, and meaningful relationships.
+My equine partners naturally support this process.
+Working from a trauma-informed perspective, I prioritise safety and trust, creating a non-judgemental, nurturing environment.

 The Wild Herd – Mātai, Aroha & Skye.